smitch/letsencrypt-dns-auth/README.md

 No specific installation process is needed.
 Place code to somewhere in your server.

 # Dependency
-bash, curl, jq, Conoha VPS and your own domain.
+certbot, bash, curl, jq, Conoha VPS and your own domain.

 # Usage
 * Configure